Skip to main content

 • Port Forwards

-Port forwarding rules map a specific WAN port to a device inside the selected internal network.
+follow the menus.
+Port forwarding rules can assign a specific port number of the WAN network to a device belonging to the selected internal network.

 PortForwarding1-421